odhiambootieno/code-crafter/README.md

 To view this project locally, follow these steps:

 1. Clone the repository:

 '''bash
 git clone git@github.com:macbook/code-crafter.git
-'''
+'''bass

-2. Navigate to the projects directory
+2. Navigate to the project directory

 '''bash
 cd code-crafter
-'''
+'''bash

 3. Open 'index.html' in your web browser